congenial-acorn/gold-detector/README.md

 Alerts are sent by default.
 To disable alerts, use `/server_alerts_off`.
 To enable, use `/server_alerts_on`

+Need to quiet ping mentions but keep the alerts flowing?
+Use `/server_ping_off` to suppress pings and `/server_ping_on` to turn them back on later.

 ## Commands
 `/alerts_on`: Command to subscribe to DM alerts.